ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

             Location: ./openapi.yaml
 ```

-In the lambda function resource specify that the lambda should be triggered from this API Gateway.
+In the Lambda function resource specify that the lambda should be triggered from this API Gateway.

 ```yaml
   GetAllSessionsFunction: